gbeced/pyalgotrade/README.md

 ===========

 ***
-**This project is deprecated, and no longer mantained.
+**This project is deprecated and is no longer mantained.
 You may be interested in taking a look at [Basana](https://github.com/gbeced/basana).**
 ***

 [![Build Status](https://travis-ci.org/gbeced/pyalgotrade.png?branch=master)](https://travis-ci.org/gbeced/pyalgotrade)